 Approaches is an open access peer-reviewed journal inviting diverse perspectives on music therapy practice, profession and discipline.
 Although the journal’s main focus is on music therapy, submissions of manuscripts originating from related fields from the wider music, health and wellbeing arena (such as special music education, community music, and medical ethnomusicology) are welcome.
 We encourage submissions from practitioners, researchers, scholars, as well as students.

 Submissions are received throughout the year, and once a manuscript is accepted for publication it becomes immediately available on the journal’s First View.
 While awaiting their assignment to a particular issue number, manuscripts are fully accessible and citable when published on First View.
-This ensures a prompt online publication speeding up drastically the publication timeline.

 The table below outlines the different submission requirements and review procedures for each submission genre.
 Further details for each genre are provided below.

 This submission genre includes a wide range of article types as follows:

 - Research articles: articles reporting on original research are welcome irrespective of their methodological orientation and sample size.
 Qualitative, quantitative as well as mixed method research is welcome.
 This may also include not only empirical, but also theoretical and historical research.
 The quality and rigour of each research article is evaluated with reference to its own epistemological and methodological orientation.